ElixirTeSS/TeSS/README.md

 This will install Rails, as well as any other gem that the TeSS app needs as specified in Gemfile (located in the root folder).

+To just install Rails 4, you can do (at the time of this writing we worked with Rails 4.2):

+`$ gem install rails -v 4.2`

 ## PostgreSQL

-1. Install postgres and add a postgres user, say 'tess_user', for the use by the TeSS app.
+1. Install postgres and add a postgres user called 'tess_user' for the use by the TeSS app (you can name the user any way you like).
-Make sure tess_user is either the owner of the TeSS database (to be created in the following step), or is a superuser.
+Make sure tess_user is either the owner of the TeSS database (to be created in the next step), or is a superuser.
 Otherwise, you may run into some issues when running and managing the TeSS app.

  From command prompt:
  * `$ createuser --superuser tess_user`

- Connect to your postgres database console as superuser 'postgres' (modify to suit your postgres installation):
+ Connect to your postgres database console as superuser 'postgres' (modify to suit your postgres installation if needed):
  * `$ psql -U postgres`

- From the postgres console, set password for user 'tess_user':
+ From the postgres console, set password for user 'tess_user' after the prompt:
  * `postgres=# \password tess_user`

+ If your tess_user it not a superuser, make sure you grant it a privilege to create databases:
+ * `ALTER USER tess_user CREATEDB;`

-2. Create database 'tess_development' (or any other name you want - also make sure you configure this in config/database.yml or config/secrets.yml).
-From postgres console do:
+2. Connect to postgres console as tess_user and create database 'tess_development' (or use any other name you want).

+ To connect to postgres console do (modify to suit your postgres installation if needed):
+ * `$ psql -U tess_user`

+ From postgres console, as user tess_user, do:
  * `postgres=# create database tess_development;`

- If your tess_user it not superuser, perform various GRANT commands (make sure you connect as superuser/DB admin):
+3. If your tess_user it not superuser, perform various GRANT commands (make sure you connect as superuser/DB admin to your postgres console):
  * `postgres=# GRANT ALL ON tess_development TO tess_user;`
  * `postgres=# \connect tess_development;`
  * `tess_development=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO tess_user;`
- * `ALTER USER tess_user CREATEDB;` # this command is so you can run rake db:create

- Test that you can now connect to the database from command prompt with:
+4. Test that you can now connect to the database from command prompt with:
  * `$ psql -U tess_user -W -d tess_development`

-> Handy postgres/rails tutorials:
+> Handy Postgres/Rails tutorials:
 >
 > https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-ruby-on-rails-application-on-ubuntu-14-04
 >